History of Melbourne City FC: Early years (2010–2014)

-2014–15 season
+City Football Group takeover and first trophy (2014–2019)

 It was announced on 23 January 2014 that the City Football Group had acquired Melbourne Heart for $12 million.
 The deal involves CFG acquiring 80% of Heart, the other 20% to be held by a consortium of businessmen allied to Rugby league club Melbourne Storm.
 On 5 June 2014, the team obtained Spanish World Cup-winning striker David Villa on loan from New York City FC, another team owned by the City Football Group.
 Villa was expected to play in the A-League until New York City entered Major League Soccer in 2015.

 Villa played only 4 of an expected 10 matches, scoring twice, before being recalled by New York.
 Although none of the matches were won, coach John van 't Schip credited Villa with bringing attention to the new team, and it was estimated that his presence trebled the club's attendance.

 Ferran Soriano, City Football Group's chief executive, expressed hope that the partnership between Melbourne City FC, New York City FC and Manchester City FC will create synergies between the clubs.
 Soriano stated that the access to global scouting networks and operational experience in soccer performance, technical development and sports science would be some of the most important synergies shared between the clubs.